|

 1960-1961: French Atmospheric Testing Series - Algeria

-Algeria, which belonged to France since 1830, was chosen as the location to conduct the first nuclear tests.
-The Algerian War of Independence, initiated by the FLN (Front de Libération Nationale), had been waging since 1954.
-The war marked a time of guerrilla warfare and terrorist strikes conducted at civilians from both pro-colonists and pro-independence forces.
+Algeria, which had been a French colony since 1830, was chosen as the location to conduct the first nuclear tests.
+The Algerian War of Independence, initiated by the FLN (Front de Liberation Nationale), had been waging since 1954.
+The war marked a time of guerrilla warfare and terrorist strikes conducted against civilians from both pro-colonial and pro-independence forces.
 Despite this period of turmoil, France decided to conduct its first nuclear tests there.
 A nuclear testing site in France was not possible as the nation's relatively small size and close proximity of populated areas made it dangerous to conduct testing.

 The Reganne Oasis in Algeria, 690 km south of Colomb Bechar, was chosen as the site of France's first nuclear test.
 The Commandement Interarmees des Armes Speciales (CIAS), commanded by General Ailleret, was given responsibility to conduct the first nuclear test as well as subsequent tests.